lizongying/go-crawler/README.md

   passed to the initial method.
     * Environment variable `CRAWLER_ARGS`
     * Startup parameter `-a`
-* Startup mode, default is "test".
-You can use different modes such as "dev" or "prod" as needed to distinguish between development and production environments.
+* Startup mode, default is "manual".
+You can use different modes as needed
     * Environment variable `CRAWLER_MODE`
     * Startup parameter `-m`
+    * You can use different modes as needed:
+    * Optional values
+        * `manual`: Executes manually (default is no execution); can be managed through the API.
+        * `loop`: Executes repeatedly.
+        * `once`: Executes only once.
+        * `cron`: Executes at scheduled intervals.

 ### Configuration